Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Background

 The main goal of the TxReg is to improve the transparency and quality of the transplantation process by providing data for research and quality assurance \citep{txreg}.
 However, the data has not been widely used for research purposes yet.
 At the time of writing, the official website of the registry only shows nine publications using the data.
 A potential reason for that might be the complexity of the data structure caused by the collection process from multiple data providers and potential quality issues of the data \citep{Otto2024}.

 Before data is used to answer research questions, it is important to conduct an \emph{initial data analysis (IDA)}.
-The IDA is used to assess the quality of the data, to identify potential problems, and to determine the data's ability to answer the research question.
-The STRATOS initiative provides guidelines for an IDA \citep{Baillie2022}.
-In this paper, we focus on their recommendations, especially rules three, six, seven, and ten.
-The third rule is to ensure that the IDA is made transparent and reproducible.
-The sixth rule states that the IDA should provide clear visualizations and summaries of the data.
-In the seventh rule, the authors state that the IDA should analyze missing data.
-Finally, the tenth rule describes that the IDA results should be considered early \citep{Baillie2022}.
+The IDA is used to assess the quality of the data, to identify potential problems, and to determine the data's ability to address the planned research objectives.
+The STRATOS initiative provides guidelines for an IDA.
+In this paper, we follow these recommendations, with an emphasis on transparency and reproducibility, clear visualizations and summaries of the data, a systematic assessment of missing data, and early consideration of IDA findings to inform subsequent analyses \citep{Baillie2022}.

 As a basis for future research, this paper provides an overview of the data structure of the TxReg data to enable future studies to utilize it more effectively.
 We first analyze missing data patterns and structure using flux analysis and a decision tree approach.
 Flux analysis provides insight into the potential for missing data imputation, while decision trees predict missingness patterns based on other variables to help identify potential missing data mechanisms.
 We then analyze the consistency of information between variables contributed by different data providers and assess imputation potential.
 Finally, we provide guidance for using data in event time analysis of long-term outcomes, as e.g.~graft and patient survival.